Who We Are

-At Utica College, we work to enhance student learning and provide experiential learning opportunities.
+At Utica University, we work to enhance student learning and provide experiential learning opportunities.
 An example of this is our virtual desktop infrastructure (VDI), which gives students increased access to technology, easier file recovery and tech support, simplified software demonstrations, and seamless work with large files and multiple systems.

-Utica College also values research and collaboration with industry experts to provide insights that advance curricula for our students.
-The Economic Crime and Cybersecurity Institute of Utica College and Center for Identity Management and Information Protection incorporate research and idea sharing to promote the advancement of economic crime studies in education, business, and government.
+Utica University also values research and collaboration with industry experts to provide insights that advance curricula for our students.
+The Economic Crime and Cybersecurity Institute of Utica University and Center for Identity Management and Information Protection incorporate research and idea sharing to promote the advancement of economic crime studies in education, business, and government.

 Utica University History

 Our legacy reaches back to the 1930s, when Syracuse University operated extension courses in the Utica, N.Y., area.

-Business and community leaders from the Mohawk Valley area and Oneida County expressed a need to build the region’s own institution, and, in 1946, Syracuse University launched Utica College.
+Business and community leaders from the Mohawk Valley area and Oneida County expressed a need to build the region’s own institution, and, in 1946, Syracuse University launched Utica University.
 Originally, the school was located in downtown Utica’s Oneida Square.
 The school moved to its current site off Burrstone Road in 1961.

-Utica College became a financially and legally independent institution in 1995, and in 2008, we announced our final transition to independence.
+Utica University became a financially and legally independent institution in 1995, and in 2008, we announced our final transition to independence.

 Since 1998, we’ve offered graduate degree programs, including master’s and doctorate options, and now provide more than 20 online programs in a wide range of fields, including cybersecurity, criminal justice, nursing, and physical therapy.